verdaux/BookNotes/Impressors 5.md

 - [ ] When I'm among the trees the leaves call out to me 'stay awhile'.
 - [ ] I'm all the writers I've read; all the cities I've visited.
 - [ ] Our 'almost' will always haunt me.
+- [ ] And even if we never talk again, please remember I'm forever changed by who you are and what you mean to me.